teknoir/teknoir.github.io/docs/_troubleshooting-devices/device_networking.md

 ## Device networking
-If the device cannot connect to/through a network that is connected to internet it will work offline, but it cannot connect to the Tenknoir platform.
+If the device cannot connect to/through a network that is connected to internet it will work offline, but it cannot connect to the Teknoir platform.

 You can check if the device has internet connection with the command ping: